Dr. Timothy W. Eaton

-Dr. Eaton, a Native American, currently serves as President of Randall University.
-He was appointed to the presidency July 15, 2004 after serving in various capacities at the University since 1989.
+Dr. Eaton, a Native American, serves Academic Chancellor of Randall University.
+He previously served as President of the University from 2004-2019, after serving in various capacities at the University since 1989.
 In addition, Dr. Eaton is the current Interim President of the Transnational Association of Christian Colleges and Schools (TRACS).
 TRACS is the only Christian accrediting association that is authorized by the US Department of Education to accredit institutions in certificates, associate, bachelor, masters, and doctoral degrees.

 President Eaton is on the Executive Board for the Council of Presidents with the Oklahoma Independent Colleges and Universities (OICU).
 Timothy has served as a faculty member, plus various administrative positions in higher education for over 25 years.
 His expertise in research is reflected in his book, Path to the Professoriate: For High-achieving, First-generation College Students, Saarbrucken, Germany: VDM Verlag Dr. Muller Actiengesellschaft & Co.
 KG., 2009.